MarounHaddad/Classifying-restaurants-by-state/README.md

 This work was presented as partial requirement for the course "INF7710 - Théorie et applications de la fouille d’associations" at UQAM (Université du Quebec à Montréal).
 Maroun Haddad (April 2020).

-Complete report and presentation under
+Complete report and presentation under: \presentation and report in French

 ## References